luisbazo/DataScientistLuisBazoGarcia/md/DataScienceLuisBazoGarcia.md

 ![png](output_16_0.png)

 Assess majority class balance.
-For this specific case, the number of possitives and negative should be balanced otherwise the model will be too much influenced by samples of one class (majority) while the other (minotiry) remains irrelevant for predictions
+For this specific case, the number of positives and negative should be balanced otherwise the model will be too much influenced by samples of one class (majority) while the other (minority) remains irrelevant for predictions

-For this specific case, as the number of negatives is much longer that possitives we downsample negatives to meet possitive numbers
+For this specific case, as the number of negatives is much longer that positives we downsample negatives to meet positive numbers

-As magnitures of different features might vary significantly data is standarized and features are scaled near 0 value.
+As magnitudes of different features might vary significantly.
+Data is standarized and features are scaled near 0 value.
 That technique improves model training.

 PCA (Principal component analysis) has been commented in the code as it has not being identified any feature within the resulting ones after the downsampling that could be potentially discarded because of having a very low variance ratio

 Finally, dataset is splitted into train and test datasets.
-It's exactrated the 25% of the dataset to perform the test of the trained model
+It is extracted the 25% of the dataset to perform the test of the trained model

 ```python